-The USER MODE flight parameter (the first parameter on the first edit page) selects which user mode will be loaded from and saved to.
-There are 25 user modes in the User Mode Library (see Fig. 8).
+The USER MODE flight parameter (the first parameter an the first edit page) selects which user mode will be loaded from and savad to.
+There are 25 user modes in the User Mode Library (12 modes for the 48K version, see Fig. 8).
 You can save and load current flight parameters using the following keys: